realitytracing/Reality-Tracing-WIP/artifact-analyzed/trust-runaway-local-ends-and-human-clamps.md

 ## 1.3 Humans as Structural Clamps

-Humans function as constraint agents.

-They introduce:
+Humans introduce:

 - Attention limits
 - Moral resistance
 - Coordination friction
+- Withdrawal of consent
-- Resource redistribution
+- Norm enforcement
 - Institutional redesign
-- Withdrawal of consent
+- Exit behavior
-- Social sanction
+- Coalition formation

+They are not inert variables.

+They are dynamic constraint agents.

 When humans are flattened into passive mass, local ends appear unstoppable.

-When humans are modeled as active nodes, runaway becomes contingent rather than inevitable.
+When humans are modeled as adaptive nodes, runaway becomes contingent rather than inevitable.

-This does not mean runaway is impossible.
+This does not eliminate collapse risk.

-It means runaway must overpower friction to persist.
+It changes it from deterministic to conditional.

 ---

-## 1.4 Important Limitation
+## 1.4 Friction Is Real — and Limited

 Human friction is not infinite.